Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     _"Remember that it is normal to feel anxiety, worry and fear at a time when there is fighting around you and the country is at war with the aggressor._ _This is an acceptable reaction of your psyche and body to the situation."_

 * "Svitlana Roiz and the [Ministry of Education and Science](https://mon.gov.ua/eng) have launched a video project ["Psychological Care"](https://www.youtube.com/playlist?app=desktop&list=PLFVSJgZgf7h8rXg9TTyevxZkdfxAQXodS&fbclid=IwAR0qUXzXfGQbi3yYTI8D3pt1D_GxBc20O5sN7-f3C9K7N_nBpo) for children.
-Experts talk about how to take care of a child in a bomb shelter, how to talk during an evacuation, how to pick up words if one of the parents went to war."
+Experts talk about how to take care of a child in a bomb shelter, how to talk during an evacuation, how to pick words if one of the parents went to war."
 [Source](https://euneighbourseast.eu/uk/news-and-stories/latest-news/pidtrymka-zhinok-i-divchat-shho-postrazhdaly-vid-vijny-yaka-dopomoga-dostupna-v-ukrayini/)

+**[Grounding Exercises](https://niaendingviolence.org.uk/wp-content/uploads/2020/02/WGN-Gateway-Self-Help-Guide.pdf)** **— _I am feeling overwhelmed, what can I do?_**

+* <span style="text-decoration:underline;">"Sensory grounding exercise 5,4,3,2,1</span>
+    * Describe 5 things you can see in the room.
+    * Name 4 things you can feel (“my feet  on the floor” or “the air in my nose”).
+    * Name 3 things you hear right now  (“traffic outside”).
+    * Name 2 things you can smell right  now (or 2 smells you like).
+    * Name 1 good thing about yourself.
+    * You should feel calmer and more at ease  by the end of the exercise.
+    * Repeat the 5  steps more than once if needed.
+    * Try out  the technique in different situations.
+(I use this technique often. 💙💛 Jenn)
+* <span style="text-decoration:underline;">Physical grounding technique</span>:
+    * Place both feet flat on the floor.
+    * Lean back into your chair, and make note  of the feeling of the chair under you and against your back.
+    * Cross your arms over your chest.
+    * Gently tap your shoulders, alternating  one side at a time.
+    *  Alternatively, you can place your hands on your thighs if you are in public, tapping one leg at a time.
+Although not as effective as shoulder tapping, this technique can still calm you down.
+* <span style="text-decoration:underline;">Use an object</span>:
+    * Touch something that you enjoy the sensation of, a stone that is smooth, a crystal, a piece of wood – anything that feels solid and that you can use to remember where you are and that you are safe – you can carry this around with you all day and every time you feel nervous just throw your hands into your pocket to remember you are here and safe right now."

+    Go [here](https://niaendingviolence.org.uk/wp-content/uploads/2020/02/WGN-Gateway-Self-Help-Guide.pdf) for more suggestions.

 ## **~Providers/Agencies  **